shish/rosettaboy/README.md

 RosettaBoy
 ==========
 Trying to implement a gameboy emulator in a bunch of languages for my own amusement and education.
-The main goals are readability and basic playability, 100% accuracy is not a goal.
+The main goals are:

+- Readability of the code
+- Consistency across langauges
+- Idiomatic use of language features
+- Basic playability

+Notably, 100% accuracy is not a goal - if Tetris works perfectly then I'm happy, if other games require more obscure hardware features, then I'll weigh up whether or not the feature is worth the complexity.

+Also yes, "consistent across languages" and "idiomatic" can be at odds - there are subjective compromises to be made, but for the most part that doesn't seem to be a huge problem.

 So far all the implementations follow a fairly standard layout, with each module teaching me how to do a new thing.
 In fact they're all so similar,